Osaka Castle: Layout

 The inner keep of Osaka Castle is situated on a plot of land roughly one square kilometre.
 It is built on two raised platforms of landfill supported by sheer walls of cut rock, using a technique called burdock piling, each overlooking a moat.
-The keep is five stories on the outside and eight stories on the inside and built atop a tall stone foundation to protect its occupants from attackers.
+The keep is five stories tall on the outside and eight on the inside, built atop a tall stone foundation to protect its occupants from attackers.

-The main keep is surrounded by a series of moats and defensive fortifications.
+A series of moats and defensive fortifications surrounds the main keep.
 The castle has two moats (an inner and an outer one).
 The inner castle moat lies within the castle grounds and consists of two types: wet (northern-easterly) and dry (south-westerly).
-The outer moat meanwhile surrounds the entire castle premise, denotes the castle's outer limits, and consists of four individual water-filled sections, each representing a cardinal direction (North, East, South, West).
+The outer moat, meanwhile, surrounds the entire castle and denotes its outer limits, consisting of four water-filled sections, each representing a cardinal direction (North, East, South, West).

 The castle grounds, which cover approximately 61,000 square metres (15 acres), contain the following thirteen structures that were denoted as "important cultural assets" by the Japanese government: